turingschool-examples/whats-cookin-starter-kit/README.md

 - Excalidraw

 ### Methodologies
+- Design the UI to adapt to various screen sizes
 - Implement ES6 classes which support a complex data model
 - Use object and array prototype methods to perform data manipulation
 - Create a user interface that is easy to use and clearly displays information.